gfx-rs/gfx-render/README.md

+# Attention

+This project is discontinued in favor of [rendy](https://github.com/omni-viral/rendy).

 # gfx-render

 This crates adds basic functionality around [`gfx-hal`](https://github.com/gfx-rs/gfx) through two primary types `Factory` and `Renderer` that can be instantiated together by `init` function.